Art

 • Grow in aspiration as they are exposed to art of excellent quality, in many contexts, in a manner which is accessible.

-• Develop pride in their abilities and achievements through the showcasing of work within the school and wider community context.
+• Develop pride in their abilities and achievements through the showcasing of work within the school, wider community context and national or even international forums.

 • Discover the wonder of different artistic processes and progress in their ability to choose methods that will produce the most effective results.